CCGS Judy LaMarsh: Design

 CCGS Judy LaMarsh is 66.3 m long overall and 61.87 m between perpendiculars, and has a beam of 16.4 m.
 The operational draught of the shallow-draught vessel is between 2.5 and 3.0 m.
 While officially assigned the highest Finnish-Swedish ice class, the hull is strengthened beyond the minimum requirements for ice class 1A Super.

 CCGS Judy LaMarsh has a diesel-electric propulsion system with four twelve-cylinder Caterpillar 3512C high-speed diesel generators rated at 1790 kW each.
 The vessel is propelled by three 1.6 MW Schottel SRP 2020 azimuth thrusters in the stern and two 550 kW pump-jet bow thrusters in the bow.
 The bollard pull of the vessel is over 50 tf.

 During full-scale icebreaking trials in the Caspian Sea, a sister vessel of CCGS Judy LaMarsh could achieve a speed of 6.5–7 kn in 45–50 cm level ice and 7.5–8 kn in 35 cm ice.
+The vessel's maximum continuous icebreaking capability is about 90 cm.